soilie/SOILIE-3D/README.md

 ##  VISUO 3D
 #### v.18.03.14
+#### THIS IS NOW CONSIDERED THE LEGACY VERSION.
+THE PROJECT HAS BEEN MIGRATED [HERE](https://github.com/MichaelOVertolli/smart-storage/tree/master) IN A CONTAINERIZED DOCKER FORMAT.
 ###### Written by Mike Cichonski
 ###### For the Science of Imagination Laboratory
 ###### at Carleton University